 - 1" x 6" x 8’ Clear Cedar (x3)

 The initial cuts are all of the straight edge cuts that will set you up to make the more complex curved cuts.
 Following the cutting diagram, use a chop saw or a circular saw to make the cuts.
 Set aside the 1" x 2" x 21 1/4" pieces, the 1" x 2" x 23" pieces, and the 5/4" x 4" pieces.
 These pieces don't need to be cut anymore.

 Next, it's time to make the more complex cuts.
 Get out a sawhorse and a couple of clamps and don't forget your safety wear!
 As you make these cuts be aware of which side of the lumber you're working with.
 Most of the clear cedar comes with one smooth side and one rough side.
-You'll want the smooth side of the lumber facing up on the seat and the armrests, and facing in on the back slats.
+You'll want the smooth side of the lumber facing up on the seat and the armrests, and facing front on the back slats.